serge-rgb/sgl/README.md

 5. RAII is the nicest thing that came out of C++.
 Use it for every resource that needs management.
 6. Use reference counting for resources that *really* need management.
 7. Data: Binary formats with text translators, or text format with compilation.
-8. Don't be afraid to copy and paste from other MIT-like licensed codebases.
+8. Don't be afraid to copy and paste from other MIT-like licensed codebases if I don't want to reinvent a particular wheel.